 - Learn your legal rights as an injured maritime worker

-A drill includes crew members getting people into lifeboats, lowering those boats into the water, often from a great height, and then lifting the boats back up and re-stowing them.
-The process is fraught with dangers, which is why it is practiced.
-Drills are necessary to ensure that the crew can get the lifeboats, with passengers, safely into the water.
-During a real lifeboat situation there are many more people and passengers may be panicking.
-Adequate practice is necessary so that crew can go through the routine safely, even with distractions.
+Drills are necessary to ensure the crew can safely get the lifeboats and passengers into the water.
+During an actual lifeboat situation, many more people and passengers may be panicking.
+Adequate practice is necessary so that the crew can go through the routine safely, even with distractions.

 International rules state that ship crew members must participate in a lifeboat drill at least once a month.
-Each individual crew member must meet this requirement, and so there may need to be more than one drill per month to involve every member of the ship’s personnel.
-Often this requirement comes down to the time period just before a ship departs.
+Each crew member must meet this requirement, so there may need to be more than one drill per month to involve every member of the ship’s personnel.
+Often, this requirement comes down to the period just before a ship departs.

 - The failure of the release mechanism for lowering the lifeboats into the water

-- A failure to communicate properly from one crew member to another during a drill
+- A failure to communicate appropriately from one crew member to another during a drill

 - Inadequate training of crew members leading to unfamiliarity with the equipment being used